shipharbor/merry/README.md

 with.

 ### handler = app.start()
 Create a handler that can be passed directly into an `http` server.
-Useful if you want https or http2 support:

 ```js
 var merry = require('merry')
 var http = require('http')